ashikamanivel05/finance-dashboard/README.md

 ## Design Decisions & Assumptions
 - Security: Implemented NoOpPasswordEncoder for simplicity during the assessment.
 In a production environment, BCryptPasswordEncoder would be used.
-- Persistence: Used Postgres for "Plug-and-Play" evaluation.
-The configuration can be switched to MySQL/H2 by simply changing the application.properties.
+- Persistence: Used H2 (In-Memory).
+The configuration can be switched to MySQL/H2/PostgreSQL by simply changing the application.properties.
 - Data Processing: Dashboard calculations are performed using Java Streams for readability, but optimized Repository queries are used for filtering.
 - Error Handling: A GlobalExceptionHandler ensures that the API returns clean, structured JSON error messages instead of stack traces.